arcus-azure/arcus/community/blog/2020-03-Releasing-Arcus-Messaging-and-BackgroundJobs-v.0.1.0/README.md

 With Arcus Messaging we make it easier to process messages.
 By using a **message pump**, we will automatically get messages from a broker where we support Azure Service Bus for now.
 This pump can be registered very easily on startup of your application.

-Once registered, one or more **message handlers** can be registered that will eventually process the message.
+Once registered, one or more **message handlers** can be plugged in who will process messages.
 Based on the message type, the pump will send the message to the correct registered handler.
 This allows a loosely coupled system between receiving and processing.